Ukraine opposition say they'll brave bullets after talks with Yanukovich fail

 But his prime minister, Mykola Azarov, took a tough public line before flying off to the economic forum in Davos, denouncing the protesters as "terrorists" and "criminals".

-He blamed opposition leaders for inciting "criminal action" by backing the protests, which he said had destabilized Ukraine, a country of 46 million people.
+He blamed opposition leaders for inciting "criminal action" by backing the protests, which he said had destabilised Ukraine, a country of 46 million people.

 The Kiev demonstrations turned more violent on Sunday after harsher police tactics and the introduction of sweeping anti-protest legislation which the opposition says paves the way for a police state in the former Soviet republic.